nextcloud/documentation/developer_manual/tutorial.rst

   ?>

 That way you can easily create unittests with a simple API class mock if you dont want to call Owncloud internal stuff.

+This will eventually be replaced with an internal Owncloud API layer.